soyjavi/vanilla-blockchain/README.md

 > Blockchain is a distributed database that maintains a continuously-growing list of records called blocks secured from tampering and revision.

-So we will work on this concept extracting the most important points that VanillaChain has to solve:
+So we will work on this concept extracting the most important points that `vanilla-blockchain` has to solve:

 * Use **HTTP interface** in each node to add new blocks or find them.
 * Use **Websockets** in order to communicate with the network of nodes.